-It is the monthly number of cases of special trips caused by the supplier.
+It is the monthly number of cases of supplier premium freight.
 For each premium freight, the supplier receives 0 points.
-Each case of premium freight results in 0 %.
+Any occurrence of premium freight results in 0%

-8.2 Over / to early deliveries
+8.2 Over/ to early deliveries

 The monthly number of deliveries / early shipments must be reported.
 For over- and early delivery, the supplier can receive 0 to 25 points, depending on the requirement.